Adyen/adyen-commercetools/extension/docs/CancelRefundPayment.md

           ]
         }
         ```

-    Both transaction types work the same, because Adyen will always pick the right action for the current transaction.
+- Both transaction types work the same, because Adyen will always pick the right action for the current transaction.
-    If the transaction is not authorized yet, Adyen will try to cancel.
-    If the transaction is already charged, Adyen will do refund.
+    - This will either:
+      - Cancel the payment – in case it has not yet been captured.
+      - Refund the payment – in case it has already been captured.
-1. In `Payment.transactions`, extension module finds the first transaction with `type='Charge' and state='Success'`.
+1. In `Payment.transactions`, extension module finds the first transaction with `type='Authorization' and state='Success'`.
 Extension module takes `amount` and `transactionId` from this transaction and makes a 'Cancel or refund' request.
 1. Extension module saves following information to the payment object:
     * `Payment.interfaceInteractions` with `type='cancelOrRefund'` that contains request and response with Adyen